bdanubius/bdanubius.github.io/_pages/talks.md

 author_profile: true
 ---

+A genetically-encoded connectome model for neural network evolution.
+NAISys, CSHL Virtual Conference.
+11.9.2020.

+From Genes to Connectome: Guiding the Search for Developmental Principles.
+Institute of Experimental Medicine, Budapest, Hungary.
+10.7.2020.
+Invited Speaker.

 A Genetic Model of the Connectome. neuromatch.io 3.30.2020

 Wiring the Brain: An Intersection of Genetics and Physics.
 Wigner Research Center for Physics, Budapest, Hungary.
 12.15.2020.
 Invited Speaker.